eosnetworkfoundation/docs/docs/30_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 ## Compile and Deploy
-To deploy the smart contract to the blockchain first use the EOSIO.CDT (EOSIO Contract Development Toolkit) `eosio-cpp` tool to build the `.wasm` file and a corresponding `.abi` file.
+To deploy the smart contract to the blockchain first use the EOSIO.CDT (Antelope Contract Development Toolkit) `eosio-cpp` tool to build the `.wasm` file and a corresponding `.abi` file.
 Click on this link for details on [eosio-cpp tool](https://developers.eos.io/manuals/eosio.cdt/v1.7/command-reference/eosio-cpp "eosio-cdt reference eosio-cpp tool") and click on this link for details about the [EOSIO.CDT](https://developers.eos.io/manuals/eosio.cdt/v1.7/index "Contract Development Toolkit")

 The `.wasm` file (or webassembly) is the binary code that the `wasm engine` in the blockchain executes.
 The webassembly engine currently used in eosio is [eos-vm](https://github.com/EOSIO/eos-vm "git eos-vm").
 The application binary interface or `.abi` file defines how to pack and unpack the data used by a smart contract, see [Understanding ABI Files](../40_smart-contract-guides/30_understanding-ABI-files.md "Getting Started - ABI files") for more information.